ZOMAC: An Investment opportunity in areas affected by the armed conflict in Colombia27/06/2017

-Within the tax reform of 2017, some tax incentives are proposed for investments in the Zones Most Affected by the Armed Conflict, now called ZOMAC.
-These come from the regulation of the law 1819 of 2016, for Colombia’s latest tax reform.
+Within the tax reform of 2016, some tax incentives are proposed for investments in the Zones Most Affected by the Armed Conflict, called ZOMAC.
+These incentives are stated in the law 1819 of 2016, part XI.

-The ZOMAC will be a set of municipalities considered as the most affected by the conflict and they will be defined by the Ministry of Finance, the National Planning Department and the Territory Renewal Agency.
-The ZOMAC cover about 344 municipalities, defined by decree by the national government.
+The ZOMAC is a set of municipalities considered as the most affected by the conflict and they were defined by the Ministry of Finance, the National Planning Department and the Territory Renewal Agency.
+The ZOMAC cover about 344 municipalities, defined by decree 1650 of October 9, 2017 by the national government.

 There are two major tax incentives related to ZOMAC: